colemancda/NetworkObjects/README.md

 NetworkObjects
 ==============

-NetworkObjects is a distributed object graph inspired by WebObjects.
-Its purpose is to broadcast Core Data entities over the network through REST URLs, serialize them to JSON and use HTTP verbs to manipulate the object graph.
+NetworkObjects is a distributed object graph inspired by Apple's WebObjects.
+This framework compiles for OS X and iOS and serves as the foundation for building powerful Objective-C servers as well as serving as a cross-platform alternative to Cocoa's Distributed Objects.
+Powered by Core Data and Grand Central Dispatch, the framework comes with server and client classes which abstract away advanced networking code so the developer can focus on distributing Core Data entities over a network.

 Your Core Data entities must be subclasses of NSManagedObject and conform to NOResourceProtocol.
 You are also required to have exactly one entity for each of the special NOResourceProtocols: NOUserProtocol, NOClientProtocol, and NOSessionProtocol.
 Your entities must not have transformable or undefined attributes.
 On the client side, should use the exact same .xcdatamodel file you use in your server, but the NSManagedObject subclasses must adopt to NOResourceKeysProtocol and not to NOResourceProtocol.
 The reason is becuase NOResourceProtocol defines how a entity behaves on the server side.
 NOResourceKeys only defines the basic keys needed for the client classes to function properly.